AdobeDocs/uxp-photoshop/src/pages/ps_reference/index.md

 ---
-title: Photoshop JS API - UXP for Adobe Photoshop
+title: Photoshop API—UXP for Adobe Photoshop
-description: This is the API page of UXP for Adobe Photoshop
+description: Learn about the Photoshop API that is exposed through UXP for plugin developers.
 ---

-# UXP for Photoshop API
+# Photoshop API

 ## Introduction

 With the introduction of Unified Extensibility Platform (UXP), Photoshop now runs a JavaScript engine powered by V8.
 UXP provides a truly native extensibility solution in Photoshop by rendering HTML markup into native controls.
-Extensions run within the same process, and communicate with the Photoshop DOM asynchronously, allowing the UI to run on its own thread.
+Plugins run within the same process, and communicate with the Photoshop DOM asynchronously, allowing the UI to run on its own thread.

 ## Usage

 The API library is built into every build of Photoshop.
-To use the APIs in your UXP extension, all you have to do is a simple require.
+To use the APIs in your UXP plugin, all you have to do is a simple require.
 The `app` object exposed in the module gives you entry point into the rest of the DOM.

 ### An example script